hakan1498/DailyDesktopWallpaperPlus/README.md

 ![Screenshot](https://github.com/pgc062020/DailyDesktopWallpaperPlus/blob/master/128.png)
 # DailyDesktopWallpaperPlus

-## A Utility to download and set Bing's or Windows Spotlight's daily photo as your wallpaper on your Linux-Desktop.
+## DailyDesktopWallpaperPlus is a Utility to download and set Bing's or Windows Spotlight's daily photo as your wallpaper on your Linux-Desktop.

 #### Visit Projectsite on SourceForge:
 <a href="https://sourceforge.net/projects/dailydesktopwallpaperplus/"><img alt="Download gmorgan" src="https://sourceforge.net/sflogo.php?type=17&group_id=96355" width=200></a>